Policy last updated

 F–10 curriculum planning guidelines

-To prepare for planning for the Victorian Curriculum F–10 Version , schools can access curriculum area-specific resources including introductory videos, comparisons of curriculums (Victorian Curriculum F–10 Version 1.0 to Version 2.0), scope and sequences and glossaries.
+To support planning for mandatory and optional implementation of Version 2.0 curriculum areas, schools can access the Victorian Curriculum F–10 Version website.
+Curriculum area-specific resources include introductory videos, comparisons of curriculums (Victorian Curriculum F–10 Version 1.0 to Version 2.0), scope and sequences and glossaries.

 The guidelines acknowledge the need to approach key stages of school differently, given that early years learners, older children and adolescents have unique learning and development needs.
 Key stages of schooling in the guidelines are: